What is the EU Settlement Scheme?

-EU citizens resident in the UK for fewer than five years, as well as any EU nationals arriving between 30 March 2019 and December 2020 (providing a Withdrawal Agreement is agreed between the UK and the EU), will need to obtain temporary Pre-settled Status until they reach the necessary five years for Settled Status.
+EU citizens resident in the UK for fewer than five years, as well as any EU nationals arriving between 30 March 2019 and December 2020, need to obtain temporary pre-settled status until they reach the necessary five years for settled status.

 Government information for EU citizens and their families can be found here: https://www.gov.uk/settled-status-eu-citizens-families

 What is the role of local authorities in supporting EU citizens to claim Settled Status?

 Many boroughs are already providing information and guidance to EU citizens on how best to secure settled status or pre-settled status.
 Particular support is required for vulnerable groups at risk of not securing their status, such as people with housing or health issues that may prevent them from being able to easily engage with the application process.